Job Moments

-“Shall we indeed accept good from God, and shall we not accept adversity?”
-(Job 2:10 NKJV).
+“Shall we actually accept good from God but not accept adversity?”
+(Job 2:10 NASB).

 Job is one of the oldest books in the Bible.
 It tells the story of a righteous man who loses everything in life.
 First, he loses his family, then his wealth, then his health, and finally his reputation.
 His wife advises him to curse God and die, while his best friends are sure Job has a secret sin.